 *Call N.A.S. at 1-844-428-3826

 * Renew at www.audubon.org/renew

-is located on label of Valley Habitat.
+S.A.S. chapter code is C36.
+The expiration date of your membership is located on the mailing label of Valley Habitat.